What is coaching?

 - Build and strengthen teams

-How can I find the right coach for me?
+How to find the right coach

 Look for a coach who is certified by the International Coaching Federation (ICF).
 This is the industry self-governing body which sets and maintains the ethical and professional standards for coaching.
 Coaching is not currently a regulated profession, so anyone may call themselves a coach, but having the ICF credential verifies that your coach has been trained by an accredited institution, abides by the ICF Code of Ethics and standards, and has a significant number of professional coaching hours logged.